translate/translate/docs/developers/releasing.rst

 Use the admin pages to flag a version that should be published

-.. note:: FIXME we might need to do this before publishing so that we can update doc references to point to the tagged version as apposed to the latest version.
+.. todo:: FIXME we might need to do this before publishing so that we can update doc references to point to the tagged version as apposed to the latest version.